nataliedunn03/AllHandsAndHearts/API_Notes.md

 # Salesforce API Notes

-Hey all!
-These are my notes for the Salesforce API call.
 Below are the CURL commands I've used to interface with each of the endpoints/services.
 Details are listed for each requests as well.
 Please let me know if you have any question.